 - Vacuum the furniture

-Although we listed vacuuming as preventive maintenance, it’s also the first step in knowing how to clean leather furniture.
-Even if you do this on a regular basis, you’ll want to do it just before you undertake a more involved cleaning.
-It’s easy to do especially using the brush attachment on the vacuum and is a great opportunity to get down in between and underneath any cushions to suck up any crumbs and bits that have fallen in there.
-After that, just give it all a wipe with a cloth.
+Even if you do this on a regular basis, you’ll want to vacuum just before you undertake a more involved cleaning.
+Use the brush attachment on the vacuum cleaner and get down in between and underneath any cushions to suck up crumbs and bits that have fallen in.
+After that, just give it all a wipe with a dry microfiber cloth.

 - Give it a visual once-over

-Before you start cleaning, look over the furniture and assess where the dirtiest part are and if there are any spots or stains that you’ll need to tackle.
-Then you can start the cleaning – with a spot test first, of course!
+Look over the furniture and assess where the dirtiest parts are.
+Are there spots or stains that you’ll need to tackle?
+Be sure to do a spot test before using any cleaning products.

 - Dry it Thoroughly

 This is one of the very important steps in how to clean a leather sofa or chair.
-After you’ve thoroughly cleaned the piece, wipe it down well with a dry cloth.
+After you’ve thoroughly cleaned it, wipe it down well with a dry cloth.
 Make sure that you get all the folds, pleats, nooks and crannies, especially along any welting or piping.
-It bears repeating that water is not a friend to leather so it’s important to avoid getting soaking when figuring out how to clean leather furniture.
+Then let it air dry.

 - Condition Leather Regularly

-Light or dark, leather can be stained by spills, pets and careless family members.
-When deciding how to clean a leather sofa or chair that has a stain, there are extra tips for specific types of stains.
+Spills, pets and careless family members can stain leather.
+When deciding how to clean a stain, there are extra tips for specific types of stains.

-If your white or light-colored leather furniture has a dark stain of indeterminate origin, try removing it by using a paste consisting of one part lemon juice with two parts cream of tartar.
-Apply the paste to the stain and let it sit for about 10 minutes.
+Your light-colored leather furniture may get darker stains of indeterminate origin.
+Try removing it by using a paste of one part lemon juice with two parts cream of tartar.
+Apply it to the stain and let it sit for about 10 minutes.
 Then, add another layer, gently rub it in, and remove it with a damp sponge.

-Remove water spots can be removed from leather with…water.
+Remove water spots from leather with…water.
 All you need to do is lightly moisten the area again and let it dry.

-The right method or how to clean leather furniture that has an ink spot is by a cotton swab dipped in rubbing alcohol.
+Clean an ink stain with a cotton swab dipped in rubbing alcohol.
 If you don’t have rubbing alcohol, nail polish remover is another option.
 Use the swab to gently blot the stain and let it dry.
-If a stain remains, you can repeat the process using a clean swab each time.
+You can repeat the process, using a clean swab each time.

-When a wine spill happens, blot up the wine immediately.
-Mix together some mild soap and warm water and froth it up until it’s sudsy.
+Blot up a wine spill immediately.
+Mix some mild soap and warm water and froth it up until it’s sudsy.
 Put some of the soapy foam on the stain using a sponge and let it sit for a few minutes.
 Wipe it clean and then dry.
-If the stain is stubborn, repeat the process until you can’t see it anymore.
+If the stain is stubborn, repeat the process.

-Grease stains on leather furniture are usually by body lotions, sunscreens and other things that we humans use on our bodies.
-If you have one of these stains – or a grease stain from food – knowing how to clean a leather sofa or chair is important.
-It’s actually a method that requires very little extra effort: Sprinkle some baking soda over the stain and wait.
+Sprinkle some baking soda over the stain and wait.
 You can leave it for a few hours or overnight.
-The baking soda absorbs the grease and then all you have to do is wipe it away and clean it as usual.
+The baking soda absorbs the grease.
+Then, all you have to do is gently wipe it away and clean it as usual.